 The Right Tool for the Job

 What does your business look like?
 Do you have the right tool for the job?
-What updates do you need to make in order for it to perform and look its best and, more specifically, which tools do you need to accomplish this goal?
+What updates do you need to make in order for it to perform and look its best and, more specifically, which tools do you need to accomplish this goal

 Each Social Media platform is designed for a distinct experience of social engagement, just like each tool in a toolbox has its best use.

-If your products are custom, aesthetically pleasing, and appeal to a young demographic, you would want Instagram, perhaps Pinterest.
+With this in mind, if your products are custom, aesthetically pleasing, and appeal to a young demographic, you would want Instagram, perhaps Pinterest.
 If you market business-to-business, you should have a decent presence on LinkedIn.
 Is your brand politically engaged, socially active, and quippy?
 Run to Twitter!

 The goal is to create an authentic space and community for your business.

-Hiring the professionals to update your brand is a completely different experience then DIY-ing it.
+With all this in mind, hiring the professionals to update your brand is a completely different experience then DIY-ing it.
 It’s what our agency does everyday.
 Branchout analyzes your business: strengths, weaknesses, and the problems you face.
 We strategize and come up with tactics to strengthen your social media presence.
 Don’t stress about renovating your brand; contact Branchout for a consultation–CLICK HERE.